 In July 2012, the Company completed a farmout transaction with Tullow whereby Tullow paid the Company \$1.1 million in consideration of past exploration expenditures to acquire an additional 15% interest in Block 12A in Kenya.
-Tullow is required to also fund 15% of the Company's working interest share of expenditures related to the acquisition of 520 Kilometers of 2D seismic until an expenditure cap of \$10.3 million on a gross basis, following which the Company will be responsible for its working interest share of seismic acquisition costs.
+Tullow agreed to fund 15% of the Company's working interest share of expenditures related to the acquisition of 520 Kilometers of 2D seismic until an expenditure cap of \$10.3 million on a gross basis, following which the Company would be responsible for its working interest share of seismic acquisition costs.